Mathématique: Chapter 11

 “A ratio of velocity to the speed of sound.
 You’re an asshole, and you’re not the only person in the world who knows anything about math, and you REALLY shouldn’t change lanes in an intersection.”
 Young sounded like he was speaking through clenched teeth.

-Rush glanced over at him.
+Rush glanced at him.
 There was a tightness around his eyes that suggested perhaps rapid acceleration and deceleration were not so much conceptually objectionable as empirically painful.
 He didn’t decrease his velocity, but he decided he would decrease its rate of change.
 Out of courtesy.

-“Your definition of mach is correct—”
+“Your definition of Mach is correct—”

-“Your damn right it is.”
+“You’re damn right it is.”

-“But, if I might make a small refinement, I think you’ll find it’s the ratio of velocity to the local speed of sound.
+“But if I might make a small refinement, I think you’ll find it’s the ratio of velocity to the local speed of sound.
 And there’s no law regarding lane changes in intersections.
 I specifically looked into this.”

 “Is that supposed to tell me what the hell ‘Mach undefined’ means?”